-The Company's bylaws provide that the Board of Directors shall consist of not less than 7, nor more than 16 directors, with the exact number to be fixed from time to time by resolution of the Board of Directors.
-The Board has set, by resolution, the number of directors at 12.
+The Company's Bylaws provide that the Board of Directors shall consist of not less than 7, nor more than 16 directors, with the exact number to be fixed from time to time by resolution of the Board of Directors.
+The Board of Directors has set, by resolution, the number of directors at 11.

-In 1997, the Company's Board of Directors consisted of 14 persons, each of whom was elected to serve until the 1998 annual meeting of shareholders and until his or her successor has been duly elected.
+In 1998, the Board of Directors consisted of 12 persons, each of whom was elected to serve until the 1999 annual meeting of shareholders and until his or her successor has been duly elected.

 Unless otherwise instructed, the proxy holders will vote the proxies received by them for the election of the nominees named below, all of whom are currently directors of the Company.
-If a nominee becomes unavailable for any reason, it is intended that the proxies will be voted for a substitute nominee selected by the Company's Board of Directors.
-The Company's Board of Directors has no reason to believe the nominees named will be unable to serve if elected.
-Any vacancy occurring on the Company's Board of Directors for any reason may be filled by a majority vote of the directors then remaining in office until the next succeeding annual meeting of the Company's shareholders.
+If a nominee becomes unavailable for any reason, it is intended that the proxies will be voted for a substitute nominee selected by the Nominating Committee of the Board of Directors.
+The Board of Directors has no reason to believe the nominees named will be unable to serve if elected.
+Any vacancy occurring on the Board of Directors for any reason may be filled by a majority vote of the directors then remaining in office until the next succeeding annual meeting of the Company's shareholders.

-The Nominating Committee of the Board of Directors of the Company will consider written nominations for candidates for nomination for election as directors from the holders of the Company's Class B Common Stock.
-Any such nomination should be sent to the Company at its principal executive offices to the attention of the corporate secretary, and such nomination must set forth the name, age, address and principal occupation or employment of each such nominee and the number of shares of the Company's Class A Common Stock and Class B Common Stock owned by such nominee.
+The Nominating Committee of the Board of Directors will consider written nominations for candidates for nomination for election as directors from the holders of Class B Common Stock.
+Any such nomination should be sent to the Company at its principal executive offices to the attention of the corporate secretary, and such nomination must set forth the name, age, address and principal occupation or employment of each such nominee and the number of shares of Class A Common Stock and Class B Common Stock owned by such nominee.

 The names of the nominees for director, together with certain information regarding them, are as follows: